 In your organization today, they likely receive reports from others and combine them with different data points to tailor them to their needs.
 Pivot tables and vlookups are well known to them.
 Explorers want to ask and answer their own questions of data.

 In Tableau, Explorers will be able to build new workbooks themselves using published data sources or start with existing workbooks and dashboards, all through their browser or mobile device.
 But they won’t stop there.
 They’ll ask and answer deeper questions that may not have been answered in the initial round of reporting.
 Your team will explore their data and stay in the analytical flow like never before.

 Viewers use data to inform and improve the decisions they make.
-Viewers can be anyone from team members who need data to perform many of their daily tasks, to people managers who need to see how their teams are progressing on important projects, to the CEO, who needs high-level metrics about the health of the business.
+Tableau Viewers can be anyone from team members who need data to perform many of their daily tasks, to people managers who need to see how their teams are progressing on important projects, to the CEO, who needs high-level metrics about the health of the business.

-Tableau Viewer helps you scale analytics to all corners of your organization.
+Tableau Viewer is the Tableau role that helps you scale analytics to all corners of your organization.
 Tomorrow your Viewers will use the Tableau Platform to back up their intuition with facts and make data-driven decisions based on dashboards created by your Creators and Explorers.
 Viewers can interact with the dashboards and data visualizations to inform their decisions and put data at the center of every business conversation.
 Using Tableau dashboards and workbooks across your company will standardize the way your teams interact with data while protecting the integrity of your data.